-- 3.3.2.1 Objective 2.1: The MPO will make all draft and final adopted publications and other appropriate documents readily available to the public via the internet, the MPO staff office (City of Huntsville Planning Division), Madison County Courthouse public information desk, City of Madison Mayor's office, Town of Triana Mayor's office, and Town of Owens Cross Roads Mayor's office. - 3.3.2.2 Objective 2.2: The MPO staff will be available to provide both general and project-specific information at the MPO staff offices during normal business hours and after hours at the request of groups, with reasonable notice. - 3.3.2.3 Objective 2.3: The MPO will maintain an internet website.
+- 3.3.2.1 Objective 2.1: The MPO will make all draft and final adopted publications and other appropriate documents readily available to the public via the MPO website, the MPO staff office (City of Huntsville Planning Division), and the Huntsville-Madison County Public Library Main Branch.
+MPO member jurisdictions will be provided with a flyer advertising the opportunity for public input in each jurisdiction's City Hall.
+If citizens request to review a hard copy of the plan, the MPO staff will make every effort to accommodate their request.
+Links to the documents for review on the MPO website will be shared via social media such as Facebook and Twitter. - 3.3.2.2 Objective 2.2: The MPO staff will be available to provide both general and project-specific information at the MPO staff offices during normal business hours and after hours at the request of groups, with reasonable notice. - 3.3.2.3 Objective 2.3: The MPO will maintain an internet website.
 The website will be updated as required to provide the most up-to-date information available.